Vanilla-OS/handbook/articles/en/install-lutris.md

 ---
 Title: Install Lutris
-Description Learn how to install Lutris on Vanilla OS.
+Description: Learn how to install Lutris on Vanilla OS.
 PublicationDate: 2023-01-28
 Authors:
     - mirkobrombin